 Cool undertones like gray and blue, are best in rooms with plenty of light to warm the space up.
 Warm undertones like pink and yellow can warm up a cool room.
 Green can be either warm or cool, depending upon its blue or yellow dominance.
 White paint with a green cast is generally not flattering for most rooms, so it's best to choose a slightly more saturated green if that's the color you truly want.

-What's the Best Way to View White Paint Choices?
+The Best Way to View White Paint Choices

 Pure white paint looks best as trim and doors.
-There is nothing more crisp than semi-gloss millwork in a bright white.
+There is nothing crisper than semi-gloss millwork in a bright white.
 Your challenge is to find that pure white, with no undertone, for the freshest look.